Arthur Wong

-Arthur Wong Ngok-Tai (黃岳泰, born July 2, 1956) is a nine time Hong Kong Film Awards-winning cinematographer, actor, screenwriter, film producer and film director.
+Arthur Wong Ngok-tai (黃岳泰, born 2 July 1956) is a Hong Kong cinematographer, filmmaker, and actor.

 Career

-As a cinematographer, Wong was inspired by his father, who was, himself, a renowned cinematographer of the 1950s and the 1960s in Hong Kong.
-Arthur is in the board of directors for the Hong Kong Film Awards Association, Vice-chairman of the Federation of Hong Kong Filmmakers, founder and Honorary Chairman of HKSC (Hong Kong Society of Cinematographers) and Honorary Advisor (Film And Television) to the Vocational Training Council of Hong Kong.
+As a cinematographer, Wong was inspired by his father, who was himself a cinematographer in the 1950s and 1960s.

+Wong is on the board of directors for the Hong Kong Film Awards Association, the vice-chairman of the Federation of Hong Kong Filmmakers, founder and Honorary Chairman of the Hong Kong Society of Cinematographers (HKSC) and Honorary Advisor (Film And Television) to the Vocational Training Council of Hong Kong.

-Arthur Wong is known for uses of simultaneous multi-camera filming, the first to film in High Definition in Asia, and holds a record of the only person winning 3 consecutive years in the Hong Kong Film Awards, twice.
+Wong is known for using multi-camera setups, and being the first to film in high definition in Asia.

+He holds the record of being the only person to win three consecutive years at the Hong Kong Film Awards, twice.
-Wong started his career in 1976 and participated in more than 130 movies as a cinematographer, some of which were directed by the likes of John Woo, Ringo Lam, Sammo Hung, Jackie Chan, Yuen Woo-Ping, Ann Hui, Clara Law, Peter Chan, and Tsui Hark.